Paul McCartney plays surprise concert in N.Y.'s Times Square

-NEW YORK (Reuters) - Former Beatle Paul McCartney performed a surprise mini-concert in New York’s Times Square on Thursday to the delight of throngs of workers, tourists and fans.
+NEW YORK, Oct 10 (Reuters) - Former Beatle Paul McCartney performed a surprise mini-concert in New York’s Times Square on Thursday to the delight of throngs of workers, tourists and fans.

 “Wow!
 Really excited to be playing New York Times Square at 1 p.m. this afternoon!”
 McCartney tweeted about an hour before the packed mini-concert.